 Eastern Desert, Safaitic inscription

-The Rock Art was practiced over all the period and some specimen date to the 20th century, as this example of the electric pylon of the scene of the fatal motorcycle accident of Colonel Lawrence of Arabia (Wadi Rum, below images).
-It would be erroneous to consider the petroglyphs as referring constantly to ancient periods.
+The Rock Art was practiced over all the periods and some specimen date to the 20th century, as this example of the electric pylon of the scene of the motorcycle accident, contingently interpreted as the fatal accident of Colonel Lawrence of Arabia (Wadi Rum, below images).
+Indeed, it would be erroneous to consider the petroglyphs as referring constantly to ancient periods.

 Wadi Rum, electric pylon graffiti

 Scholars estimate the oldest Wadi Rum petroglyphs to 10 000 BC, while it seems that those of the Eastern Badia, in correlation with the settlements, could be starting from 8 000 BC.
-It happen often that a given surface has been used and reused over the time, cumulating by this way the representations over several periods.
-Dating petroglyphs is very challenging, as long as we cannot find indicators in the representations themselves.
-Themes are strangely constant over time, at least in pre- and historical periods, only a variation of some executive features.
-The following table mention some elements that can contribute to the Rock Art dating.
+It happens often a surface to have been used and reused over the time, cumulating by this way the representations over several periods.
+Petroglyphs dating is very challenging, as long as we cannot find indicators in the representations themselves.
+Themes are strangely constant over time, at least in pre- and historical periods, with only a variation of some executive features.
+The following table mention some elements that can contribute to the Rock Art dating. (below photos from author)

 external to the representation indicators